Life

 Throughout the city’s history Athens was involved in numerous wars, including conflicts with the Persians and other Greeks, but it was also a great center of learning.
 Its port, the Piraeus, was home to Greece’s largest fleet of ships.
 120,000 people lived in the state of Athens in the 5th century BC.

-READ ALSO: Can I run Python script on iPad?
+READ ALSO: Can I bring a suit bag on a plane?

 How many people lived in Athens during the Golden Age?